 parents

-I woke up next to Lila in her sunny room in her sunny ranch style house in the hills above "the valley," on yet another sunny day in L.A.
-No parents around, no breakfast being cooked, no sister’s shampoo scent wafting from the bathroom.
-Oh, there was her cute brother, but he was just a blur, a whir of hormones passing by on his way to somewhere else.
-The scent of shag carpet and Chanel #5 wafted around in the warming air, as the perpetual L.A. bouquet garni of anise, sage, mustard plant and smog drifted in through cream-colored plantation shutters.
-The slow morning came after a long night spent in a white bread restaurant club so mismatched to my sensibilities that it felt like an uncomfortable research project, rather than the kind of fun I would have in the comfort of dirty rock clubs, jazz clubs and dive bars where I felt more at home.
-I was trying on lifestyles, and for this one I wore new and shiny clothes meant for chicks with acrylic nails and gold jewe
+I woke up next to Lila in her sunny room in her family's ranch style house in the hills above "the valley," on yet another sunny day in L.A.
+No parents around, no breakfast being cooked, no one getting ready for work.
+Oh, there was her cute brother, but he was just a blur, a whir of hormones passing by on his way out.
+The scent of Chanel #5 wafted in the warming morning air, as the perpetual L.A. bouquet garni of anise, sage, mustard plant and smog drifted in through cream-colored plantation shutters.
+The slow morning was the result of a long night spent in a white bread restaurant club so mismatched to my sensibilities that it felt like an uncomfortable research project, rather than the kind of fun I would have in the comfort of dirty rock clubs, jazz clubs and dive bars where I felt more at home.
+At that time, I was trying on lifestyles, and for this one I wore new and shiny clothes meant for chicks with acrylic nails and gold jewelry, when ...